 The card design shows one hen with feathers in the colors of the American and French flags (red, white, and blue), while the other two hens appear to have feathers in traditional Christmas colors (red and green).

 Look closely and you’ll see the chic hens (chickens, get it?) are sporting mini berets!
-If that isn’t enough to get even the grumpiest Grinch or Scrooge to melt and go awwww, then I don’t know what will!
+If that isn’t enough to get even the grumpiest Grinch to melt and go awwww, then I don’t know what will!

 What’s the meaning of Three French Hens anyway?